DP World, Syria’s GABC discuss accelerating Port of Tartous development plans

 DP World is placing its extensive capabilities at the heart of efforts to revitalise Syria’s maritime sector and broader economy.
 By fast-tracking the development of the Port of Tartous, DP World aims to boost its operational efficiency and capacity to handle diverse cargo types, including general cargo, containers, breakbulk, and roll-on/roll-off traffic, expanding Syria’s trade potential.

-He added that the Port of Tartous redevelopment is seen as a strategic step to restoring key trade corridors and stimulating economic activity.
-Modernisation of port operations is expected to improve efficiency, facilitate trade flows and support Syria’s reconstruction efforts.
+H.E.
+Kazim added: “The Port of Tartous redevelopment is seen as a strategic step to restoring key trade corridors and stimulating economic activity.
+Modernisation of port operations is expected to improve efficiency, facilitate trade flows and support Syria’s reconstruction efforts.”

-Rizwan Soomar, CEO and MD Subcontinent, Central Asia, Levant and Egypt, DP World, said, "The Port of Tartous development marks a defining moment in Syria’s journey of economic recovery and modernisation of its trade infrastructure.
+Rizwan Soomar, CEO & MD Subcontinent, Central Asia, Levant and Egypt, DP World, said: “The Port of Tartous development marks a defining moment in Syria’s journey of economic recovery and modernisation of its trade infrastructure.
 We are proud to contribute to this vital phase of growth.”

 Located on Syria’s Mediterranean coast, the Port of Tartus is the country’s second-largest port and a key maritime gateway to trade routes across Europe, the Levant and North Africa.